TOP IDEAS FOR WEEKEND BREAKS IN EUROPE

-The perfect European city break for families, Copenhagen is an easy recommendation from us.
+The best family city break Europe can entice you with is Copenhagen – it’s an easy recommendation from us.
 Transport from the airport is first off quick and easy – a consideration you have to make when you’re visiting a city with kids.
 But then there’s the world-famous theme park right in the centre of the city, Tivoli Gardens, and the flag-ship LEGO store on the famous pedestrian street Strøget.

 Other highlights of Copenhagen include the many museums (some of the best curated interactive exhibitions we’ve ever seen!), boat trips on the River Nyhavn, children’s theatres playing out local hero Hans Christian Anderson’s best bits, and the chilled-out street food market, PapirØen, on Paper Island.

 Stay at NH Collection right on the water for captivating river scenes.
 The hotel has family rooms as well as interconnecting rooms for that extra bit of privacy, plus the breakfasts are great too.